Are you Feeling Lonely?

 The therapy includes engaging clients in activities like feeding, haltering, and grooming a horse while being monitored by a mental health professional and an expert horse handler.

-The mental health professional can understand the issues better with the way the horse responds to a person’s emotions.
+The professional can understand the issues better with the way the horse responds to a person’s emotions.
 It is easy to delude a human but not a horse.
 As mentioned earlier, they communicate based on emotions.

 Does equine-assisted therapy have an age bar?